Lexus UX Review & Prices

 On a twisty road

-In many ways, the UX feels pretty good to drive on a winding country road.
-In as much as it feels utterly safe and stable, the steering is light and takes the car where you want to go, and there’s enough power to get a shift on when you need to overtake.
+In many ways, the UX feels pretty good to drive on a winding country road, in as much as it feels utterly safe and stable, the steering is light and takes the car where you want to go, and there’s enough power to get a shift on when you need to overtake.

 All of which sounds excellent.
 There’s just not a trace of fun to be had.
 You don’t feel particularly connected to the car, and the traction and stability control cut in keenly if you go just a little bit quickly round a corner.
-If you want a car that engages you, the BMW X2 is a much better bet.
+If you want a car that engages you, the BMW X1 is a much better bet.
 If you just want to relax and enjoy the scenery, though, the UX is one of the best cars in its class, up there with the Range Rover Evoque.

 Space and practicality